kjepo/lisp/README.md

 - Parser is not "GC safe".
 - Add tab completion? [https://thoughtbot.com/blog/tab-completion-in-gnu-readline]
 - When out of memory, the interpreter doesn't recover nicely (GC doesn't work).
+- There's a bug when an error is reported: the line number shown is from the expression that initiated the call, and not the actual line where the error occurred.
+- Parse command line arguments in a more conventional way so we don't have to write `lisp -h -q` but rather `lisp -hq`.

 # References